Code Maze is looking for C#/.NET technical content writers!

 - Best practices in web development

-- Security, authentication, and authorization
+- Security, authentication, and authorization in .NET

-- Useful .NET Core libraries
+- Useful third-party libraries for .NET

 How to Get Started?

 You can start by introducing yourself to us by sending an email to [email protected].

 - A short message or comment (optional)

 Code Maze Team